Heritage Air offers 10% rental discounts on 20 hour BLOCK purchases!

 The Cessna 140

-The 120 and 140 were some of the most successful postwar light aircraft in the US.
-The Cessna 140 was introduced in 1946, preparing to fill the need of the anticipated post-war boom of the aviation industry.
-Unfortunately, people weren’t rushing to buy airplanes like the manufacturers of the day thought they would.
-However, nearly 8,000 were built between 1946 and 1951, and more than 2,500 remain on the FAA register today.
+The Cessna 140 was one of the most successful postwar light aircraft in the US.
+Introduced in 1946, it was designed to fill the need of the anticipated post-war boom of the aviation industry.
+Nearly 8,000 were built between 1946 and 1951, and more than 2,500 remain on the FAA register today.

-The Cessna 195 Business Liner is a single radial engine powered, conventional landing gear equipped, general aviation aircraft manufactured by Cessna between 1947 and 1954.
+The Cessna 195 is a single radial engine powered, conventional landing gear equipped, general aviation aircraft manufactured by Cessna between 1947 and 1954.
 The 195 model was also used by the United States Air Force, United States Army, and Army National Guard as a light transport and utility aircraft.
-"With an almost-cabin-class interior, the Cessna 195 opted for comfort and class over speed.
-The switches for flaps and lights took their cue from piano keys, protruding from the panel just under the instrument cluster.
-The trim wheel was of polished wood, and the steering yoke was centrally mounted, branching off to each pilot seat.
-Within the cabin, there was room to spare.

 Smoother operations: Radial engines are great at producing consistent power.
 This consistency helps the engine to run smoother.